Error996/bdvl/README.md

      * See `B64TARGZ_LOCATION`.
    * `wget`/`curl` is required for downloading the file.
      * You could instruct the script to use a file available locally, instead of trying to download one.
- * This script relies on the contents & format of the 'settings' & 'toggles.conf' files.
+ * This script relies on the contents & format of the 'settings.cfg' & 'toggles.cfg' files.
    * Both of these files are written by `bedevil.sh` during compression.
    * This method of storing settings could be better than what it is right now.
    * But considering the purpose, this is ok.